similicious/hibiscus-server-docker/README.md

   - `h2`: Use embedded H2 database (data stored in volume)
   - `mysql`: Use MySQL database (requires configuration file to be mounted)
-- `PUID`: User ID for container user (optional, default: 1000) To find your host user ID: `id -u`
+- `PUID`: User ID for container user (optional, default: 1000)
-- `PGID`: Group ID for container user (optional, default: 1000) To find your host group ID: `id -g`
+- `PGID`: Group ID for container user (optional, default: 1000)

 ### Volumes